Granjow/launchpad-mini/README.md

 written by Novation, but for some reason it is not available on their web site.

 ## API

+*Changes since 2.0.0*

+* All buttons now have a property `id : Symbol` which uniquely identifies the button.
+* To conveniently draw patterns, run `node_modules/.bin/launchpad-mini-print-buttons`

 All methods are also documented in the code, so your IDE should provide you with documentation and type annotation.